JetBrains/kotlin-playground/README.md

   }
   </code>
   ```
+  Also if you want to hide code snippet just set the attribute `folded-button` to `false` value.

 - `data-js-libs`: By default component loads jQuery and makes it available to the code running in the editor.
 If you need any additional JS libraries, specify them as comma-separated list in this attribute.

   ```html